 No. This material is an egg mass of another insect: pinyon needle scale (Matsucoccus acalyptus).
 These insects weaken pinyon pine trees by decreasing the number of needles (photosynthetic area) leading to a reduction in their ability to produce and store energy.
-This, and other factors, may predispose them to colonization by pinyon Ips.
+This, and other factors, may predispose them to colonization by pinyon lps.

-33. Will all the bark beetle damaged trees presently in the forest make it vulnerable to fire in future years?
+33. Will all the bark beetle damaged trees presently in the forest make it vulnerable to fire next year?